Is sleeping with a sound machine bad? Should you try using it to help you fall asleep? Read this blog post to find out.

 The noise level considered sage for hospital nurseries is 50 decibels.
 Meanwhile, 85 decibels is the noise level considered safe for adults.
 Above 85 decibels and experts recommend earplugs to prevent hearing loss.

 Does that mean you shouldn’t use a sound machine?

 Not quite.
 Let us explain.

-You don’t want to damage your hearing and parents definitely don’t want to hurt their baby’s ears.
+It's true that sound machines can produce unsafe levels of noise.
+And you don’t want to damage your hearing.
+And parents definitely don’t want to hurt their baby’s ears.

 So what can you do?

 Here are 3 tips to help you use your sound machine safely: